An Official Statistics Publication for Scotland

 The figures released today were produced in accordance with professional standards set out in the Code of Practice for Official Statistics.

 The full statistics are available at: /publications/workforce-information/

-The statistics contain quarterly data from March 2012 to June 2017.
-The statistics present:
+The statistics contain quarterly data from March 2012 to June 2018 and present:

 The Scottish Government uses the data internally for monitoring the performance of its workforce.
 Other expected users of the data in this publication are likely to include the general public and media for information about the Scottish Government, and other government departments for comparative purposes.

 Official statistics are produced by professionally independent statistical staff.
 More information on the standards of official statistics in Scotland can be accessed at: http://www.gov.scot/Topics/Statistics/About